willfaught/willfaught.github.io/content/blog/2011-05-18-interoperation-for-lazy-and-eager-evaluation.md

 - ideas
 - dissertation
 - thesis
-title: Interoperation for Lazy and Eager Evaluation
+title: Interoperation For Lazy And Eager Evaluation
 ---

 My dissertation for Master of Science in Computer Science was just approved and published by California Polytechnic State University, San Luis Obispo, CA.